WrightonLabCSU/sporulation_utils/README.md

         test_output_with_spor_file \
         -s example_data/spor_by_fam/test_sporlist.csv

-# A example where we have no sporulator list.
+# An example where we have no sporulation list.
 rm -r test_output_no_spor_file
 python scripts/spor_by_fam.py \
         example_data/spor_by_fam/d2star_k6_1250.csv \